clmay/school/assignments/08-assignment.md

 8. Determine the name, course description, and section ID of the students who had the lowest Project (PJ) grade from all courses.
-Arrange the list by last name then first name then description
+Arrange the list by last name then first name then description.

 ```sql
 FIRST_NAME  LAST_NAME       DESCRIPTION                     SECTION_ID